THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 Replacement Parts

-GRAPHICS - Though some V6 Big Muffs have graphics identical to the V5 Big Muff, many were made with different graphic color combinations instead of the standard colors.
-These "reverse logo" variants were produced as early as 1979, through 1984.
-One of the more collectible variants had white and red graphics over a solid field of black.
-I think this is one of the best color combinations E-H ever used on a Big Muff.
-Some of the very first units and some of the very last units produced had modified graphics with the black box of color around the foot switch removed.
-In total, there were six color graphics variations (that I know of), including the original, all shown below.
+These "reverse logo" variants were produced from around 1979 through 1984.
+One of the more collectible variants had a black filled background, red text at top, white BIG MUFF and Pi, and red box below.
+I think that was one of the best color combinations E-H ever used on a Big Muff.
 I suspect these color variants changed back and forth over the production run.
-For example, the version with the red Big Muff graphic, but missing the large black filled area below it, can be found with both 1978 pot dates and 1984 pot dates.
+For example, the version with the red Big Muff graphic and no printing at all on the lower half can be found with both 1978 pot dates and 1984 pot dates.

 CONTROLS / KNOBS - Most V6 Big Muffs were made with the Taiwan made flat-topped "hockey puck" knobs that were introduced on the Version 3 Muffs, using new tooling owned by E-H. Those same knobs were also used by E-H on many other pedals.
 However, many V6 Big Muffs were also made with the same black Daka-Ware style knobs (from various makers) used on the earlier V2, V3, V4, and V5 Big Muffs.
 The Daka knobs appear to have been in use as late as 1984.

 CIRCUIT AND TRANSISTORS - For version 6 the transistor circuit was reworked into a board about half the size of previous 3003 circuit and included extra pads for another volume pot position.
 The extra pot pads were to allow this same circuit board to fit sideways in the Little Big Muff pedal enclosure, which used the same circuit but only had one control knob for volume.
-The tone bypass switch and AC power adaptor were kept from versions 3 and 5.
-Some circuit boards were marked with "EH3003", but most are marked "EH-3034".
-There were a few versions of the 3034 board, marked EH3034 HB-1 and EH3034 TCI-A4H 94HB, though the layout appears to be the same.
-As before, different transistors were used during production, but most had NPN (negative ground) 2N5088 half cylinder shaped (TO92 package) transistors.

 CLICK A PHOTO TO ENLARGE